- This event has passed.

 Shelter Cove does not have any fuel or oil service on the field, so please plan your flight accordingly by bringing enough fuel and oil to arrive and depart.
 Many nearby airports have fuel as well, including Garberville (O16), Little River (LLR), and Santa Rosa (STS).

 The airport also does not have any instrument approaches or departures, nor is lit at night.
 While we can hope for VFR weather, we’ll monitor the weather and communicate plans accordingly.
 The airport does not have an AWOS system, but nearby Garberville does.
 One can also view the local webcam to get an idea of cloud coverage.

 Finally, please plan to bring extra chocks and/or ropes for securing your aircraft.
 There may be some ropes at the airport, but there is no guarantee.
 If you’re flying a Flight Center aircraft, please let the Front Desk know if you need any extra supplies.

+CFI David Agranovich is the lead CFI on the trip, so please feel free to reach out to him at [email protected] with any questions.
 This is a popular airport and trip, so please make sure to book your plane early and RSVP.
 We look forward to seeing you on the trip.